Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Moduli of stable quotients

 Now fix $P:K(Y)\rar \Z$, and let $\fQuot_{\fY/\fA}^{\cV,P}$ be the subfunctor of $\fQuot_{\fY/\fA}^\cV$ parameterizing stable quotients with Hilbert homomorphism $P$.
-This is an open and closed subfunctor and thus represented by a Deligne-Mumford stack, locally of finite type.
+This is an open and closed subfunctor and thus represented by a Deligne--Mumford stack, locally of finite type.

 For the expanded degenerations, we make the similar definition.
 The only subtle difference is that we need to composite with the restriction $K(X)\rar K(X_c)$ for $c\neq 0$ and $K(X)\rar K(X_0)$ for the Hilbert homomorphisms on fibers.
 Also for a fixed $P: K(X)\rar \Z$, one can define $\fQuot_{\fX/\fC}^{\cV,P}$, which is an open and closed subfunctor of $\fQuot_{\fX/\fC}^\cV$.
 As for the modified Hilbert polynomial, one needs to fix a relatively ample line bundle $H$ for $\pi: X\rar \A^1$.